Mimichic/Mimichic/README.md

  🏫 I’m currently studying Electronics and Communication Engineering <br/>
- 🌱 Currently working on the implementation of UART on FPGA based systems <br/>
+ 🌱 Currently working on the implementation of LLM hardware matrix accelerator! <br/>